bihealth/sodar-docker-compose/README.md

 > - :interrobang: Questions?
 Need Help?
 >   SODAR is academic software but we are happy to provide support on a best-effort manner.
 >   Use the [issue tracker](https://github.com/bihealth/sodar-docker-compose/issues) or send an email to cubi-helpdesk@bihealth.de in case of any problems.
-> - :factory: Bringing SODAR into "production"?
+> - :factory: Bringing SODAR into production?
 >   Feel free to contact us via cubi-helpdesk@bihealth.de in the case that you want to use SODAR beyond an evaluation.
 >   We will try to assist you in your setup on a best-effort manner.